centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 The Suggestion Engine provides fast domain suggestions based on the searched domain or keyword.

-HEXONET is now providing Aftermarket and Registry premium domains support.
+HEXONET is providing Registry premium domains support.
 (Without having to install our ISPAPI High-Performance DomainChecker Module)

 **NOTE:** Since WHMCS 7.10, you can define a list of TLDs that have to be checked over the Lookup Provider.
 We suggest to select _ALL_ TLDs you want to offer, even if you are not offering them over HEXONET / ISPAPI.